How to become a lawyer in the UK: a guide for overseas students and graduates.

 If you're an overseas student...

-Our grad recruitment sources tell us that the most common route to a training contract for overseas students is either to study law in the UK and then do the LPC or come here for an LLM or postgraduate degree, followed by the GDL and LPC.
-Don’t forget that all the usual application timetables apply here, with large commercial firms recruiting two years in advance.
+Our grad recruitment sources tell us that currently, the most common route to a training contract for overseas students is either to study law in the UK and then do the SQE, or come here for an LLM or postgraduate degree, followed by the SQE.
+Don’t forget that all the usual application timetables apply, with large commercial firms recruiting two year (or more) in advance.

 Several major firms – especially the magic circle and others based in the City – actively recruit students from overseas.

 Several major firms – especially the magic circle and others based in the City – actively recruit students from overseas.
 Linklaters, for example, sends staff to both India and Australia to look for talented young lawyers, as it sees the whole world as its recruiting stage.
-You can read more on Linklaters' graduate recruitment website about its Indian internship and Australian clerkship programmes.
+You can read more on Linklaters' graduate recruitment website about its Indian, Australian and African clerkship and internship programmes.

-Qualifying as a lawyer in England and Wales is a lengthy process but the interesting opportunities available once you've qualified make it well worthwhile – provided you're truly committed.
+Qualifying as a lawyer in the UK is a lengthy process, but the interesting opportunities available once you've qualified make it well worthwhile – provided you're truly committed.